1fixdotio/completely-delete/README.txt

 3. A settings page for this plugin

 == Changelog ==

+= 0.8.0 =
+* Use 3-digit version number.
+* Enable the "trash / delete attachments with a post" options by default.
+* Remove weDevs Settings API wrapper class.
+Use WordPress Settings API directly.
+* Debug and improve performance via Scrutinizer.

 = 0.7 =
 * Display an admin notice when plugin activated.